rebeccalct/Face-Age-Invariant/README.md

 ### 2. Data cleaning
 From raw datasets, we noticed the labels of some pictures are wrong.
 So we have to revise them or delete them directly.
-1. remove all pictures with more than one face \\
+1. remove all pictures with more than one face
-example:

 ![image](https://user-images.githubusercontent.com/94723993/207734980-f538a88e-d8cf-41e4-a35a-20da56911954.png)

+49 pictures are detected to have more than one face.

 2. fix wrong "gender"
-example:

 ![image](https://user-images.githubusercontent.com/94723993/207735666-f5df9b5f-e529-4061-ac17-5f2eb80358cb.png)

 ### 3. Picture re-organization